Xim-ya/easy_isolate_mixin/README.md

-<h1 align="center">Easy Isolate Helper</h1>
+<h1 align="center">Easy Isolate Mixin</h1>
 <p align="center"><img src="https://github.com/aagarwal1012/Animated-Text-Kit/assets/75591730/f9d03a37-c830-45d7-9adb-20bb096f942b"/></p>
-<p align="center">The Easy Isolate Helper is a powerful mixin package designed to streamline the usage of isolates in your Flutter applications.
+<p align="center">The Easy Isolate Mixin is a powerful mixin package designed to streamline the usage of isolates in your Flutter applications.
 With this Package, you can easily leverage isolates to perform concurrent and computationally intensive tasks without blocking the main thread.</p><br>

 <p align="center">
   <a href="https://flutter.dev">